-After an interview with an admissions representative, the prospective student will tour the facility and complete a pre-enrollment checklist.
-The admissions process proceeds with the completion of any necessary pre-entrance forms, including an enrollment agreement and paying a \$100 non-refundable Application fee.
-The Institute requires that all documents completed during the admissions process be completed and signed in ink pen.
+After an interview with an admissions representative, the prospective student will tour the facility.
+The admissions process proceeds with the completion of any necessary pre-entrance forms including the pre-enrollment checklist and the enrollment agreement.
+A \$100 non-refundable application fee shall be charged by the Institute and fulfilled during the financial aid process.
+The Institute requires that all documents completed during the admissions process be signed in blue or black ink pen.
+Georgia Career Institute utilizes electronic documents for the enrollment process.
+New students should thoroughly review the electronic signature policy for acceptance.
+Enrollment into the Institute constitutes as an agreement to the electronic signature policy for all enrolled students.

-Accepted students will be notified of orientation for new students (attendance at which is required for all students) held on or before the start of classes which provides the student with opportunities, regulations and policies of the school.
+Accepted students will be notified of orientation for new students (attendance at which is required for all students) held on or before the start of classes which provides the student with opportunities, regulations, and policies of the school.